-India’s national carrier says hack leaked data of passengers
+India’s national carrier says hack leaked passengers’ data

-The hackers were able to access 10 years’ worth of data, including names, passport and credit card details from the Atlanta-based SITA Passenger Service System, Air India said in a statement Friday.
+The hackers were able to access 10 years’ worth of data including names, passport and credit card details from the Atlanta-based SITA Passenger Service System, Air India said in a statement Friday.

 It disclosed the scale of the breach nearly three months after it was first informed by the IT provider.